 Enjoy high mountain lake fishing in the Tobacco Root Mountains which is made up of high peaks, snowy basins, alpine lakes, forested slopes and open rolling foothills.
 This range has numerous old gold mine claims and prospect sites, which were most active from the 1880’s until the 1930’s.
 Enjoy spectacular scenery, see history of the past and catch some of the most brilliantly colored westslope cutthroat trout you will ever see.

-The Ruby River is one of the most famous rivers in the west.
+The Madison River is one of the most famous rivers in the west.
 It offers beautiful scenery and excellent fishing.
 The Madison River offers opportunities for all types of fishing from dry fly, nymph to streamer fishing.
 The Madison has countless riffles, runs and pools, and provides the best fly fishing on the river.
 Big browns and rainbows are known to be found in the Madison.

 While fishing mountain meadow streams in the Ruby Valley, there are many small tributaries that produce fast action for smaller sized trout (and sometimes some surprisingly larger fish).
 The water is so clear you can see the bottom even in places up to 10 feet deep.
 It’s a relaxing day fishing surrounded by wildlife and lots of fish.